New for November 2014! Check out the new SLCFET developed by Northrop Grumman, specifically to provide low-loss switching.

 FET IV characteristics and definitions

 Another very useful plot of the FET's characteristics is called the FET transfer characteristic.
-Here we see the variation in drain current (thanks Karel!) due to variation in gate voltage, at some fixed drain voltage in the saturation region (beyond VDS=2 Volts).
+Here we see the variation in drain current due to variation in gate voltage, at some fixed drain voltage in the saturation region (beyond VDS=2 Volts).
 This is analogous to looking at a cut in the Y-Z plane in the surface plot above.
 Plotted below is the transfer characteristic of a FET.
 This type of plot is extremely useful in designing self-biasing networks which are described below.
-Here we see why a FET is an effective amplifier: for a quiescent point of "1 Volts, a peak-to-peak voltage swing of +/-0.5 Volts on the gate terminal provides a variation in drain current from 50 to 250 mA.
+Here we see why a FET is an effective amplifier: for a quiescent VGS point of -1 Volt, a peak-to-peak voltage swing of +/-0.5 Volts on the gate terminal provides a variation in drain current from 50 to 250 mA.
 It is truly a voltage-controlled current source (VCCS).

 FET transfer characteristics

 Where did we get the nice transfer curve shown in the above plot?
 We have developed a model that allows the user to fit a continuous transfer curve to measured data, with separate coefficients to fit the regions above and below VGS=0 Volts.
 The equations are shown below.
 By using two different exponent terms, is possible to control the ratio of IMAX/IDSS, which is impossible in simpler models.
 Soon we will put a spreadsheet in the download area that contains these equations for you to use when fitting your own FET.
 Check back later!
 By the way, the third equation is missing a minus sign.
 Find it and you've won a pen knife!